 The user interface and design should reflect simplicity and accessibility.
 There should not be cumbersome forms to fill out, multiple registration pages, or anything that gets in the way of providing service.
-If the user feels frustrated, disengaged, or confused, you know your customer service needs improvement - alienating your staff and families could lead to an erosion of trust and shake foundational relationships.
+If the user gets frustrated, disengaged, or confused, you will be achieving the opposite aim of the one intended, and further alienate the customer.